johannesvollmer/exrs/GUIDE.md

 For example, an OpenEXR "multipart" is called a file with multiple "layers" in this library.
 The old OpenEXR "layers" are called "grouped channels" instead.

 - `Image` Contains everything that an `.exr` file can contain.
-Includes meta data and multiple layers.
+Includes metadata and multiple layers.
 - `Layer` A grid of pixels that can be placed anywhere on the two-dimensional canvas
 - `Channel` All samples of a single color component, such as red or blue.
-Also contains meta data.
+Also contains metadata.
 - `Pixel` The color at an exact location in the image.
 Contains one sample for each channel.
 - `Sample` The value (either f16, f32 or u32) of one channel at an exact location in the image.
             Usually a simple number, such as the red value of the bottom left pixel.